-6.2.1 Matching Method Pairs
+5.2.1 Matching Method Pairs

 The simplest and most common kind of a pattern detected with our mining approach is one where two different methods of the same class are supposed to match precisely in execution.
-Many of known error patterns in the literature such as $\langle fopen, fclose \rangle$ or $\langle lock, unlock \rangle$ fall into the category of function calls that require exact matching: failing to call the second function in the pair or calling one of the functions twice in a row is an error.
+Many of known error patterns in the literature such as (fopen, fclose) or (lock, unlock) fall into the category of function calls that require exact matching: failing to call the second function in the pair or calling one of the functions twice in a row is an error.

-Figure 8 lists matching pairs of methods discovered with our mining technique.
+Figure 5 lists matching pairs of methods discovered with our mining technique.
 The methods of a pair $\langle a, b \rangle$ are listed in the order they are supposed to be executed, e.g., a should be executed before b.
 For brevity, we only list the names of the method; full method names that include package names should be easy to obtain.
-A quick glance at the table reveals that many pairs follow a specific naming strategy such as pre-post, add-remove, begin-end, and enter-exit.
+A quick glance at the table reveals that many pairs follow a specific naming strategy such as pre-post, add-remove, beginend, and enter-exit.
 These pairs could have been discovered by simply pattern matching on the method names.
 Moreover, looking at method pairs that use the same prefixes or suffixes is an obvious extension of our technique.

-However, a significant number of pairs have less than obvious names to look for, including $\langle HLock, HUnlock \rangle$, $\langle progressStart, progressEnd \rangle$, and $\langle blockSignal$, unblockSignal \rangle .
-Finally, some pairs are very difficult to recognize as matching method pairs and require a detailed study of the API to confirm, such as $\langle stopMeasuring, commitMeasurements \rangle$, $\langle suspend, resume \rangle$, etc.
+However, a significant number of pairs have less than obvious names to look for, including (HLock, HUnlock), (progressStart, progressEnd), and (blockSignal, unblockSignal).
+Finally, some pairs are very difficult to recognize as matching method pairs and require a detailed study of the API to confirm, such as (stopMeasuring, commitMeasurements), (suspend, resume), etc.

-Figure 8 summarizes dynamic results for matching pairs.
+Figure 5 summarizes dynamic results for matching pairs.
 The table provides dynamic and static counts of validated and violated patterns as well as a classification into usage, error, and unlikely patterns.
 Below we summarize some observations about the data.
 About a half of all method pair patterns that we selected from the filtered mined results were confirmed as likely patterns, out of those 5 were usage patterns and 9 were error patterns.
 Many more potentially interesting matching pairs become available if we consider lower support counts; for the experiments we have only considered patterns with a support of four or more.

 Several characteristic pairs are described below.
-Both locking pairs in jEdit (writeLock, writeUnlock) and (readLock, readUnlock) are excellent usage patterns with no violations. (contentInserted, contentRemoved) is not a good pattern despite the method names: the first method is triggered when text is added in an editor window; the second when text is removed.
+Both locking pairs in jEdit (writeLock, writeUnlock) and (readLock, readUnlock are excellent usage patterns with no violations. (contentInserted, contentRemoved) is not a good pattern despite the method names: the first method is triggered when text is added in an editor window; the second when text is removed.
 Clearly, there is no reason why these two methods have to match.
 Method pair (addNotify, removeNotify) is perfectly matched, however, its support is not sufficient to declare it a usage pattern.
 A somewhat unusual kind of matching methods that at first we thought was caused by noise in the data consists of a constructor call followed by a method call, such as the pair (OpenEvent, fireOpen).
 This sort of pattern indicates that all objects of type OpenEvent should be "consumed" by passing them into method fireOpen.
-Violations of this pattern may lead to resource and memory leaks, a serious problem in longrunning Java programs such as Eclipse, which may be open at a developer's desktop for days.
+Violations of this pattern may lead to resource and memory leaks, a serious problem in long-running Java programs.